-Quadripulse transcranial magnetic stimulation (QPS) is a novel repetitive transcranial magnetic stimulation (rTMS) technique that can be used to increase or decrease cortical excitability1.
-Four bursts of monophasic TMS, originating from four separate magnetic stimulators, are administered, with each QPS burst being separated by an inter-burst interval (IBI) of five seconds.
+Quadripulse transcranial magnetic stimulation (QPS) is an innovative technique of repetitive transcranial magnetic stimulation (rTMS) that can modulate cortical excitability (Kaneko et al., 2020).
+It involves delivering four bursts of monophasic TMS from four independent magnetic stimulators, with each QPS burst followed by a five-second inter-burst interval (IBI).

-In a comprehensive investigation of the inter-stimulus interval (SI) which separates each TMS pulse within a QPS burst, shorter ISIs were found to increase the amplitude of motor evoked potentials (MEPs) for up to at least 75 minutes while, in contrast, quadripulse stimulation at longer ISIs of 50ms suppressed MEPs for at least 75 minutes.
-The success of QPS at modulating cortical excitability appears to be determined by the IBI, with an IBI of around 5 seconds appearing to be optimal2.
+A thorough exploration of the inter-stimulus interval (ISI) within a QPS burst revealed that shorter ISIs led to increased motor evoked potential (MEP) amplitudes for a minimum of 75 minutes.
+Conversely, longer ISIs of 50ms in quadripulse stimulation suppressed MEPs for at least 75 minutes.
+The efficacy of QPS in modulating cortical excitability appears to be influenced by the inter-burst interval (IBI), with an optimal IBI of approximately 5 seconds (Hanajima et al., 2017).

 Associated Products